joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * IT uses multi-metric analysis of business cases to determine best quality investments

-4. Portfolio and Options Management
+4. Advanced - Portfolio and Options Management

   * IT has a proactive portfolio management programme